Implementing Sophos Firewall TLS Inspection Correctly

 - Rollback is documented.

-- The exception process is clear.
+- Exception process is clarified.

-- Logging is enabled.
+- Logging is activated.

 DPI or Web Proxy?